mmfiorenza/intents_hnfw/README.md

 ```bash
 curl --data-binary "@intent.txt" -X POST http://localhost:5000
 ```
-Examples of the three supported intentions are available in the “examples” folder.
+Examples of the three supported intentions are available in the “intent_examples” folder.

 ## Support